 © 2023 Rentokil Initial plc Legal statement

-The Lancet COVID-19 Commission Task Force on Safe Work, Safe School, and Safe Travel found that most schools in the US do not meet even the minimum ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) ventilation design standard – which is aimed at comfort, not disease control, so is much lower than that needed to remove infectious aerosols adequately.
-It also noted that a review of air quality in schools in 13 countries found poor ventilation was common.
+The Lancet COVID-19 Commission Task Force on Safe Work, Safe School, and Safe Travel found that most schools in the US did not meet even the minimum ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) ventilation design standard – which was aimed at comfort, rather than disease or pollution control (ASHRAE standards have been updated since).
+The Task Force also noted that a review of air quality in schools in 13 countries found poor ventilation was common.

 Schools in towns and cities are subject to high levels of pollution in the surrounding area.
 A study by the London local government found that 98% of schools in London were in areas exceeding WHO pollution limits for PM2.5, the more damaging size of particulates, compared to 24% outside London.
 Unicef UK estimated in 2018 that one in three children were growing up in areas with high levels of particulates, totalling 4.5 million children in towns and cities.
 This is repeated in many towns and cities around the world with high levels of traffic and industry.

 Poor indoor air quality is caused by numerous pollutants coming from both outdoor and indoor sources.
 These include volatile organic compounds (VOCs) such as formaldehyde, benzenes, nitrous oxide, carbon dioxide, radon, particulate matter (PM1.0, PM2.5, PM10), fungi (including mould spores), bacteria and viruses (carried in dust and respiratory aerosols), pollen, dust mites and even human skin particles.
 Vehicles congregate in front of the building at certain times of the day.
 Schools also use many types of products in teaching, such as art and science materials, that are sources of pollution.